isomerpages/nyp-sirs/_digital-programmes/5zi-understanding-your-future-customers.md

 develop a rationale that supports creative curation
 - <b>Collection Planning:</b> explore frameworks for curating product collections based on market best practices and consumer preferences, including how risk is managed throughout the merchandising process
-- <b>Seasonal Forecast:</b> discover latest seasonal forecasts for fashion or interior to provide context to market trends and how they relate to emerging consumer lifestyles
+- <b>Seasonal Forecast:</b> discover latest seasonal forecasts for retail to provide context to market trends and how they relate to emerging consumer lifestyles
 - <b>Collection Planning Application:</b> apply product trends and curation frameworks into collection development through guided interactive online exercises